chrysn/resource-directory-replication/draft-amsuess-core-rd-replication.md

 of known RDs on other hosts,
 and might get updated internally with state from a co-hosted RD or observe that using an internal interface.
-As there is really suitable content format and observation mechanism for those yet, the exchanges are partially described in words here.
+As there is no really suitable content format and observation mechanism for those yet, the exchanges are partially described in words here.

 RDAO announcements point to the nearest host